rssnyder/ansible-role-harness-ccm-ecg/README.md

 You will need an active Harness CCM license, and an API key with `autostopping:read`.
 If you want to create autostopping rules when they dont exist, you will also need `autostopping:create`.

-Right now this role only works for EC2 based VMs.

 ## role variables

 ```